SCH-LISA/pcan-data-collector/README.md

 Munkhdelgerekh Batzorig (Soon Ph.
 D, Soon chunhyang)

 # License
-Soon will be registered to SCH-LISA
+Soon will be registered to SCH-LISA# ARK_CAN